 If an investor is looking to buy a SaaS company, they’ll want to identify where the strengths and differentiating features lie to better understand the value.
 To do this, they’ll look at a few different metrics, including the following:

-Churn – Your churn rate is the amount of customers who leave your service over a given period of time, usually recorded as a percentage.
+Churn – Your customer churn rate is the amount of customers who leave your service over a given period of time, usually recorded as a percentage.
 It can tell investors a lot about a business and whether it’ll be successful over time; for example, a high churn rate would indicate the SaaS concept doesn’t fit users; needs or falls short of expectations.
-There is no clear figure for an acceptable churn rate, though you should try and keep it below 10% – which is usually a more common and acceptable figure in competitive industries or where the software is designed for short term use – and less than 5% is ideal.
+There is no clear figure for an acceptable churn rate, though you should try and keep it below 10% – which is usually a more common and acceptable figure in competitive industries or where the software is designed for short term use – and less than 5% revenue churn is ideal to show customer retention.

 How To Calculate Monthly Churn Rate

 CAC – CAC, also known as Customer Acquisition Cost, is how much money it takes to acquire one new customer, measuring marketing and sales costs.
-The less you spend here the more appealing you’ll look for potential investors, although every SaaS business has varying figures when it comes to CAC so it can be hard to show true value.
+The less you spend here the more appealing you’ll look for potential investors, although every SaaS business has varying figures when it comes to CAC so it can be hard to show the true value metric.

 How to Calculate CAC